issp-center-dev/TeNeS/docs/sphinx/en/file_specification/input_summary.rst

 Short summary for input files of TeNeS
 ---------------------------------------

-Input files of TeNeS is written in `TOML <https://github.com/toml-lang/toml/blob/master/versions/ja/toml-v0.5.0.md>`__ format and each file has some sections.
+Input files of TeNeS are written in `TOML <https://github.com/toml-lang/toml/blob/master/versions/ja/toml-v0.5.0.md>`__ format and each file has some sections.
 ``tenes_simple`` and ``tenes_std`` read some sections and generate an input file for ``tenes_std`` and ``tenes``, respectively.
 ``tenes`` reads some sections and performs simulation.